TYRONEMICHAEL/tuist-composable-architecture/README.md

 ## Creating Microfeatures

 Now we can start creating Microfeatures.
-Micro features allow you to write features in isolation without having to create and write boilerplate code.
+Microfeatures allow you to write features in isolation without having to create and write boilerplate code.

 You can create a MicroFeature using the following command: